sfkonrad/M12_Challenge_Submission/README.md

 ### Balanced Accuracy Score Comparison
 The **Resampled Model 2 appears to demonstrate the better performance** for overall accuracy with a Balanced Accuracy Score of **0.9937**.
 Whereas the Original Model produced a score of **0.9520**.
 Which implies that the Resampled Model is more accurate.
-We'll take a closer look at the Precision of this accuracy below.
+We'll take a closer look at the Precision of this accuracy and Recall below.
    > ![image.png](https://github.com/sfkonrad/M12_Challenge_Submission/blob/main/M12_Challenge_Submission/Documentation/Images/M12C-MLM1vM2_baso_basr.jpg?raw=true)